nitish-nagesh/fairness-audit/anonymized_aaai_submission/AAAI Code/Data quality and counterfactual fairness (Fig 3 and 4)/README.md

 ## 📋 Overview

-This directory contains the implementation and analysis for **Figure 3 and Figure 4** of the FairTabGen paper, which presents the data quality and counterfactual fairness analysis.
-The analysis demonstrates how FairTabGen maintains data quality while improving counterfactual fairness across different datasets.
+This directory contains the implementation and analysis for Figure 3 and Figure 4 of the FairTabGen paper, which presents data quality and counterfactual fairness analysis.

-## 🎯 Research Objective
+## 🎯 Purpose

 Evaluate data quality and counterfactual fairness using:
-- **Data Quality Metrics**: Completeness, consistency, accuracy, timeliness
+- Data quality metrics: Completeness, consistency, accuracy, timeliness
-- **Counterfactual Fairness**: What-if analysis for fairness improvement
+- Counterfactual fairness: What-if analysis for fairness improvement
-- **Dataset Comparison**: Criminal Justice, Legal, and MIMIC datasets
+- Dataset comparison: Criminal Justice, Legal, and MIMIC datasets
-- **Method Comparison**: FairTabGen vs. CLLM vs. DECAF baselines
+- Method comparison: Our approach vs. CLLM vs. DECAF baselines

 ## 📊 Experimental Setup